 January 6, 2020

 Human Performance Center Director Presents at Sports Biometrics Conference

-Human Performance Center director, Daniel Greenwood, recently presented on collaborating with coaches to improve human performance through applied sport science at the Sports Biometrics Conference in San Francisco.
+Human Performance Center director, Dr. Daniel Greenwood, recently presented on collaborating with coaches to improve human performance through applied sport science at the Sports Biometrics Conference in San Francisco.
 As a featured speaker, he was able to highlight our applied sport science program at the University of Memphis, the very unique collaborative approach, delivery of information, and the breadth of research completed.

 A case study of 20 projects over 15 months with Tigers Athletics highlighted the HPC’s collaboration with coaches, combining their experience with scientific data to create useful and applied projects which directly improve athlete performance.
 The applied questions and practical answers make the approach very unique and targeted for each coach.
 The presentation then focused on information and the science behind the translation of scientific information into athlete behavior.
 This specifically uses knowledge from skill acquisition science and learning research, and applies that to the way the HPC shares, presents and uses data with trainers, coaches and athletes.
 Looking toward the future, coach collaboration will evolve using athlete collaboration to increase the effectiveness of our interventions and our recent school-wide coach interviews will combine research areas across sports.